Top 5 Reasons Churches Need to Prioritize Youth Ministry

 3. Christian teens need Godly inter-generational connections.

 Another key aspect of local church youth ministry is the opportunity teens have there to connect with believers from other generations.
 Young people especially need a variety of adult mentors.
-This is the principle that the Apostle Paul shared in Titus 2:1-8, where he instructed older more mature believers to mentor younger believers in practical areas of their lives.
+This is the principle that the Apostle Paul shared in

 It’s a shame if local churches isolate teenagers almost exclusively from other generations.
 A variety of Godly older adults can serve as spiritual mentors to young people in the church.
 Wise youth workers must be intentional about providing opportunities for teenagers to develop healthy and growing relationships with Godly older people in the church.